hudson-and-thames/arbitragelab/docs/source/other_approaches/kalman_filter.rst

 .. _other_approaches-kalman_filter:

 .. note::
-   The following documentation closely follows a book by Ernest P. Chan:
+   The following documentation closely follows the book by Ernest P. Chan:
    `Algorithmic Trading: Winning Strategies and Their Rationale <https://www.wiley.com/en-us/Algorithmic+Trading%3A+Winning+Strategies+and+Their+Rationale-p-9781118460146>`__.

 =============